Federal Aviation Administration (FAA), DOT.

 FOR FURTHER INFORMATION CONTACT:

 We anticipate that seats with non-traditional, large, non-metallic panels will be installed in other makes and models of airplanes.
 We have made the determination to require special conditions for all applications requesting the installation of seats with non-traditional, large, non-metallic panels until the airworthiness requirements can be revised to address this issue.
-Having the same standards across the range of airplane makes and models will ensure consistent ruling for the aviation industry.
+Having the same standards across the range of airplane makes and models will ensure a level playing field for the aviation industry.

-On March 6, 2008, Northwest Airspace Technologies, Inc. (NAT), 2210 Hewitt Avenue, Suite 300, Everett, WA 98201, applied for a supplemental type certificate for installing seats that include non-traditional, large, non-metallic panels in a Boeing Model 757 series airplane.
-The Boeing Model 757 series airplanes, currently approved under Type Certificate No. A2NM, are swept-wing, conventional-tail, twin-engine, turbofan-powered, single-aisle, medium-sized, transport-category airplanes.
+On July 31, 2007, Triad International Maintenance Company (TIMCO), 623 Radar Road, Greensboro, North Carolina 27410, applied for a supplemental type certificate for installing seats that include non-traditional, large, non-metallic panels in a Boeing Model 757 series airplane.
+The Boeing Model 757 series airplanes, currently approved under Type Certificate No. A2NM, are swept-wing, conventional tail, twin-engine, turbofan-powered, single aisle, medium-sized transport category airplanes.

 Type Certification Basis